Keep your eyes on Jesus

-Or: What I learned about Jesus during my pilgrimage to Rome
+What I learned about Jesus on my pilgrimage to Rome

 In 2013, I traveled on pilgrimage to Rome.
 A pilgrimage is more than a vacation, more than a tour through interesting sites.
 It’s a spiritual journey made with the sole of the feet and the soul of the heart.
 We come home from it changed, renewed, and spiritually more mature.
 And with stronger leg muscles, too!
 Wow did I get exercised both physically and spiritually.
 Here’s a short video I made about this: